Salesman Sample Stoves / Toy & Child

 today.
 Even the "experts" often times cannot agree on what

-constitutes a salesman sample, a simple toy, or even an outright fake.
+constitutes a salesman sample, display model, a simple toy, or even an outright fake.
 I have heard some even argue that

 salesman sample stoves do not